Technicavolous/DARAN/README.md

 # DARAN
 ## Dynamic, Amateur, Radio Area Network

 The following is taken directly from articles I posted to 147120.net before the site got broken.
 DARAN was originally called **Crossband Node Repeater Linking System**, or CNRLS.
 It has since been renamed DARAN.
 References to CNRLS are still in the original whitepapers which are presented here.
 I am editing these papers for appearance, correctness, and the reality of technical change.
+This is a work in progress, your comments and suggestions will be taken seriously.

 **CNRLS** was originally conceived as a way to extend the range of a single repeater, but we quickly realized it would be a dynamic system that could extend the ranges of any repeaters within reach of CNRLS.